 Apartment | 2 bedrooms | sleeps 5

-Self catering 2 bedroom (one en-suite), 2 bathroom, modern and high spec, luxurious ground floor apartment located in a small complex with ather 24 apartments situated only 50 meters to the beach in the bustling marina resort of Turgutreis, at the most westerly tip of the Bodrum peninsula.
+Self-catering 2 bedroom (one en suite), 2 bathroom, modern and high spec, luxurious ground floor apartment located in a small complex of 24 apartments situated only 50 metres from the beach in the bustling marina resort of Turgutreis, on the most westerly tip of the Bodrum peninsula.
 Private balcony with BBQ, large communal swimming pool, café/bar - perfect bliss!

-Poolside / Facilities : Communal swimming pool, child swimming pool, sunbeds, sunshades, pool side cafe/bar, close to beach.
+Poolside / Facilities : Communal swimming pool, children's paddling pool, sunbeds, sunshades, pool side cafe/bar, close to beach.

 Equipment details :

--Living room : Sofas, chairs, caffee table, dining table and chairs, satellite TV, air conditioning.
+-Living room : Sofas, chairs, coffee table, dining table and chairs, satellite TV, air conditioning.